Wilamowice: Archaic dialect

-Due to endogamy and geographical isolation of the settlement in a Polish language region near the German linguistic enclave around Bielsko-Biala, Wilamowice formed an independent language or dialect (see: Wymysorys language) since the Late Medieval Period, which was in use in everyday life until the end of the Second World War.
+Due to endogamy and geographical isolation of the settlement in a Polish language region near the German linguistic enclave around Bielsko-Biała, Wilamowice formed an independent language or dialect (see: Wymysorys language) since the Late Medieval Period, which was in use in everyday life until the end of the Second World War.
 At the end of the War, whilst almost all Germans in the region were expelled (see Flight and expulsion of Germans from Poland during and after World War II), in Wilmesau—the ancestral population were able to remain.
 The local language, however, was banned in the Polish People's Republic under the Soviet Occupation Forces and Soviet-backed communist regime, and the local population were partially Polonized.
-Although the language ban was lifted in 1956 during the "Polish October" revolution, attempts continued however to suppress the Wymysorys dialect from public life.
+Although the language ban was lifted in 1956 during the "Polish October" revolution, attempts continued to suppress the Wymysorys dialect from public life.

-Today, the Wymysorys dialect is still spoken by less than 70 native speaking residents—the elderly being the majority.
-The status of the Wilamowice ethnolect is complex, because according to the traditional classification it is broadly understood as a East Central dialect of High German.
+Today, the Wymysorys dialect is spoken by less than 70 native speaking residents—the elderly being the majority.
+The status of the Wilamowice ethnolect is complex, because according to the traditional classification it is broadly understood as an East Central dialect of High German.
 Nevertheless, based on the self-identification of its users as a separate group from the Germans and the existence of a literary Wymysorys language (or, to be more exact, micro-language), this ethnolect can be considered a separate language.